Drogebot/RocketRP/README.md

 # [RocketRP](https://github.com/Drogebot/RocketRP)
 A Rocket League Replay parser written in C#.
 Replay files are converted to an object which can be exported as JSON.

-RocketRP can also convert the generated JSON file back into a replay file.
+RocketRP can also convert the object or generated JSON file back into a replay file.
 This functionality hasn't been extensively tested and might not always work.

-Supports all Rocket League versions up to at least [v2.46](https://www.rocketleague.com/en/news/patch-notes-v2-46) (2024-12-04).
+Supports all Rocket League versions up to at least [v2.49](https://www.rocketleague.com/en/news/rocket-league-patch-notes-season-18-live) (2025-03-14).
 Newer versions will likely also work because the replay format doesn't change often.
 RocketRP successfully parses all my 900+ replays dating back to early 2016.
 If you find a replay that fails to get parsed, please create an issue so I can look into fixing it.

 RocketRP can also be used to convert custom training files to and from objects and JSON.